Staking

 Introduction

-The designs referenced in this documentation represent our conceptual SDK framework.
-For access to the complete design specifications and additional technical resources, please contact our integration team.
+The designs referenced in this documentation represent a conceptual UX framework.
+For access to the complete design specifications and additional technical resources, please contact your zerohash representative.

 Prerequisites